Policy for Safeguarding

 Columbia’s practice related to sharing of personal data is GDPR compliant, so when other agencies ask for information about pupils it is sent securely.

 Monitoring happens formally and informally through:

 - Half-termly spot-checks of record keeping, office practice, SCR and medicines/medical records.

-- DSL’s own line management with head teacher.
+- DSL’s own line management with the headteacher.

 The DSL and School Business Manager (DDSL) run a rolling audit in the form of a half-termly checklist which covers all the safeguarding administration tasks, and includes training updates and monitoring points.

 Columbia’s systems for monitoring attendance are set out in the school’s attendance policy.

 The learning mentors, who monitor everyday attendance, inform the DSL when children in need or children on CP plans are absent so that social workers can be alerted.
 The learning mentors make home visits to children about whom there are concerns and who are absent for unexplained reasons.